Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: A brief introduction to ECAL at NICA-MPD

 \section{A brief introduction to ECAL at NICA-MPD}

-ECAL is a sampling calorimeter with shashlik structure made by alternate lead absorbers and plastic scintillators.
+ECAL is a sampling calorimeter with shashlik structure made by alternate layers of lead absorber and plastic scintillator.
 The detailed technical specification can be found in \cite{NICA-MPD-ECAL-TDR}.
-The main goals of the calorimeter are particle identification jointly with other parts of MPD, measurement of the photon flux, and effective detection of photon from primary or secondary decays for reconstruction.
-The commissioning of the detector with NICA collider is originally scheduled for December 2021 and delayed by COVID-19.
+The main goals of the calorimeter are particle identification jointly with other parts of MPD, measurement of the photon flux, and the effective detection of photons from primary or secondary decays for reconstruction.
+The commissioning of the detector with the NICA collider was scheduled for December 2021 but has been postponed until one year later (December 2022) due to COVID-19.
 In the first stage of collider run, ECAL is equipped with silicon photomultipliers and waveform sampling--based front-end electronics.
-7\% energy resolution (300 \si{MeV} electron beam) and 750 \si{ps} time resolution (cosmic muons) were achieved using a 12-bit 62.5-\si{MSPS} commercial ADC.
-Upgrades of readout electronics are currently under research and development.
+An energy resolution of 4.5\% (62.5-\si{MSPS} commercial ADC) and a 212.4 \si{ps} time resolution (5-\si{GSPS} high-speed digitizer) were achieved when the ECAL module was irradiated by 1-5 \si{GeV} electron beams \cite{LI2020162833}.
+Upgrades of the readout electronics are currently under research and development.
 ASICs integrated with high-speed ADCs (up to several hundreds of \si{MHz}) and digital feature extraction circuits are proposed to be used in the next stage of collider run to improve energy and time resolution.

-Machine learning techniques, especially neural networks accelerated by digital logic, are studied for their potential to replace traditional fixed algorithms.
-In particular, the research in this paper is a recent attempt to deploy neural networks in the front-end electronics of ECAL for NICA-MPD experiment.
+Machine learning techniques, especially neural networks accelerated by digital logic, have the potential to replace traditional fixed algorithms in the front-end electronic signal analysis of electromagnetic calorimeters.
+This paper describes a recent attempt to deploy neural networks for the ECAL of NICA-MPD.